-As a 100 year old city, virtually built out and one of the densest City's in Western Washington the following points need to be made clear -- our sewer effluent is being treated by the City of Tacoma.
-The other key point is that the City of Fircrest is in the sewer service area of Pierce County.
+As a 100-year-old city, virtually built out and one of the densest cities in Western Washington, the following points need to be made clear: our sewer effluent is being treated by the City of Tacoma.
+The other key point is that the City of Fircrest is in the sewer service area of Pierce County, and there are ongoing issues among the entities as to where the effluent in some areas can and should go.

-When Fircrest needed a treatment facility the only one available was the City of Tacoma.
-This agreement started in 1947 and has been extended and amended overtime.
+When Fircrest needed a treatment facility, the only one available was the City of Tacoma.
+An agreement was reached in 1947 and has been extended and amended over time.
 (Exhibit 12)

-Importantly, since 1947, University Place has grown and incorporated, and Chambers Creek Regional Wastewater Treatment Plant was created.
+Importantly, since 1947, University Place has grown and incorporated, and the Chambers Creek Regional Wastewater Treatment Plant was created.
 It is located near Tacoma and Fircrest in Pierce County, WA.
 The plant uses a combination of physical and biological treatment processes to treat residential and commercial wastewater and sewage.
-It is a part of the Pierce County Department of public Works and Utilities.
+It is a part of the Pierce County Department of Public Works and Utilities.

-Fircrest has always been very proactive in maintaining and upgrading all of our infrastructure.
-This includes being out front, using pipe bursting on sewer line replacements and upgrades.
+Fircrest has worked hard to maintain and upgrade all of its infrastructure.
+This includes being out front with pipe bursting on sewer line replacements and upgrades.
 (Exhibit 13)

-There is a list of CIP projects from our current Comp Plan under Capital Facility maintenance.
-This list for sewer projects represents a period from 2000 to 2029 of proactive measures in maintaining and improving our systems including lift/pump stations.
+There is a list of CIP projects from our current Comp Plan under Capital Facility Maintenance.
+While additional analysis is required to determine the full scope and cost of these projects, preliminary estimates provided by city staff suggest that the remaining improvements could exceed \$4.5 - \$5 million.
+This list of sewer projects represents a period from 2000 to 2029 of proactive measures in maintaining and improving our systems, including lift/pump stations.
 The water system is also included for approximately the same time period.
+(Exhibit 13)

-A significant issue is I & I as presented earlier.
-Additionally, the City of Fircrest has been notified of this overcapacity issue by the City of Tacoma in a MOU initiated in 2023.
-See attached Exhibit 14.
-This along with the potential redevelopment of our 19th Street (Four Corners) area aids in our request for a time extension due to infrastructure issues and 'service area' providers.
-In the Hearing Examiners' decision for a project located in this area a specific requirement was to determine whether City of Tacoma or Pierce County would provide said sewer treatment.
-Please see Exhibit 15.
-This document is further supported by a Pre-Annexation Agreement from 1996, Exhibit 16, where the sewer treatment provider needed to be determined as to who would be able to best meet the needs of the Owners and City.
+A significant issue impacting the city's ability to fully implement HB1110 is inflow and infiltration (I&I), as previously outlined.
+Additionally, the City of Tacoma approached the City of Fircrest with a proposed draft MOU, attached as Exhibit 14, identifying potential sewer overcapacity issues.
+(Exhibit 14.)
+This MOU has not been fully negotiated or signed by either party.
+The City of Fircrest is currently reviewing additional data regarding this issue, which was only recently received from the City of Tacoma.
+This aids in our request for a time extension due to infrastructure issues and 'service area' providers.

+In a Hearing Examiners' decision for a project located in this area, a specific requirement was to determine whether the City of Tacoma or Pierce County would provide said sewer treatment.
+(Exhibit 15.)
+This document is further supported by a Pre-Annexation Agreement from 1996 (Exhibit 16), where the sewer treatment provider needed to be determined as to who would be able to best meet the needs of the Owners and City.
+Presently, Pierce County has maintained that it will provide sewer treatment to the Four Corners Project as it is located within their sewer area.
+They have also agreed to fund the sewer lift station necessary to have the flow go to their Chambers Creek treatment facility.
+This agreement has yet to be formalized.